robertonetti/highentropyDCA/docs/highentDCA_index.md

 # Welcome to highentDCA Documentation

-**highentDCA** is a Python package for training entropy-decimated Direct Coupling Analysis (edDCA) models on biological sequence data.
+**highentDCA** is a Python package for training decimation Direct Coupling Analysis (edDCA) models on biological sequence data.
 This package extends the `adabmDCA` framework to enable efficient training of sparse Potts models while tracking their entropy evolution during the decimation process.

 !!! info "About this Documentation"
     This documentation provides a comprehensive guide to using highentDCA for training sparse DCA models with entropy tracking.
 It complements the [adabmDCA documentation](https://spqb.github.io/adabmDCApy/) and focuses specifically on the entropy decimation features.

 ## What is highentDCA?

-highentDCA implements the **entropy-decimation DCA** algorithm, which systematically reduces a fully-connected Potts model to a sparse network by iteratively pruning weak couplings, identifying the optimal sparsity level that maximizes model entropy while preserving predictive accuracy.
+highentDCA implements an algorithm, which systematically reduces a fully-connected Potts model to a sparse network by iteratively pruning weak couplings, identifying the optimal sparsity level that maximizes model entropy while preserving predictive accuracy.
 This approach is particularly useful for:

 - **Reducing computational complexity** by identifying essential interactions
 - **Maximizing model entropy** by tracking entropy changes throughout the decimation process
-- **Building interpretable sparse models** for biological sequence data

 Additionally, this method is valuable for:

 - Understanding which interactions are essential for capturing sequence statistics
 - Building interpretable sparse models for protein families
-- Studying the thermodynamics of statistical models
-- Reducing computational requirements for downstream applications

 ## Key Features